FAStEN: An Efficient Adaptive Method for Feature Selection and Estimation in High-Dimensional Functional Regressions: Methodology

 These equations allow us to approximate the ${\mathbb{L}^2}$ functional norm with the $l_2$ Frobenius norm for both vectors and matrices.
 We are now ready to express \eqref{eq:functional_minimization_problem} in matrix form as

 Like in an Elastic Net \citep{zou2005regularization}, the optimization combines two penalties; the first is non-differentiable and creates sparsity, and the second (Ridge-like) is differentiable and controls variance inflation due to multicollinearity.
 The introduction of a Ridge-like term leads to differentiable operators which speed up the convergence of the optimization algorithm.
-Once an estimate $\hat B$ of the score matrix is obtained from~\eqref{eq:matrix_minimization_problem}, one can recover the coefficient surfaces as
+Once an estimate $\check B$ of the score matrix is obtained from~\eqref{eq:matrix_minimization_problem}, one can recover the coefficient surfaces as

-The choice of $k$ determines how well problem \eqref{eq:matrix_minimization_problem} approximates problem \eqref{eq:functional_minimization_problem}.
-In many cases, since the FPCs are the most parsimonious orthonormal basis system, just a few components suffice to capture more than 90\% of the ${\mathbb{L}^2}$ norm of the response $\mathcal{Y}$.
 In general, FPCs are a means to control, and appropriately calibrate, the dimension of the problem.
-On the one hand, a low $k$ may make the approximation too coarse, leading to the loss of important signals and reducing the quality of results.
-On the other hand, a high $k$ may retain too much noise, leading to less accurate estimated surfaces.
-FPCs are also a means to compute integrals more efficiently, as they can be decomposed in sums over the squares of the FPC scores -- see~\eqref{eq:fpca_prop}.
-We note that by choosing to represent features through the FPCs of the response, i.e.~through the modes most relevant to the response variability, we dramatically reduce the computational burden of computing FPCs, as the feature selection problem comprises one response and a potentially very large number of features.
-Moreover, this choice induces a sort of implicit screening, as features that are not well represented by the response FPCs are less likely to be highly predictive.
+On the one hand, low $K$ and $L$ may make the approximation too coarse, leading to the loss of important signals and reducing the quality of results.
+On the other hand, high $K$ and $L$ may retain too much noise, leading to less accurate estimated surfaces.
+FPCs are also a means to compute integrals more efficiently, as they can be decomposed in sums over the squares of the FPC scores; see~\eqref{eq:fpca_prop}.